English Foundations 3 Syllabus. Course limited to 12 students.

-English Foundations 3 is a comprehensive English class for advanced 8th graders covering composition, literature, grammar, and vocabulary.
+English Foundations 3 is a comprehensive English class for 8th graders covering composition, literature, grammar, and vocabulary.
 This class is designed for upper middle school students who have already shown strong English abilities, particularly in writing and grammar.
 Ninth graders that need additional reinforcement before high school level English classes are also welcome.

 Course Objectives are as follows:

 - Write multi-paragraph essays for the four types of writing (descriptive, narrative, expository, and persuasive) with teacher review to improve each composition.